 You’re probably reading this saying to yourself, “That didn’t answer any of my questions.
 Why would they put so much work into something like that?”
 Well the answer is simple.
-CBD has the potential for a massive medical market.
-Currently, people have been using CBD for a plethora of different reasons such as pain relief or anxiety to ADHD and PTSD.
-Though there is no guarantee to CBD’s effectiveness.
-As with most kinds of remedies, everybody is different, and all our bodies react to things differently, so it is highly encouraged to consult a physician and to do your own research to find out what may and may not work for you.
+CBD has the potential for a massive market.
+Currently, people have been using CBD for a plethora of different reasons.
+As with most kinds of products, everybody is different, and all our bodies react to things differently, so it is highly encouraged to consult a physician and to do your own research to find out what may and may not work for you.

 However, as with most things in this world, wherever there is something positive, there will almost always be a negative, and in this case that negative is copycats.
 As CBD isn’t regulated by the FDA, it is possible and quite common to buy CBD that is less potent than advertised, and in a few cases to buy products with absolutely zero CBD in it.

 Firstly, check to see if it has been third party tested, third party testing should have the testing records readily available as well as a quality assurance stamp.
 Second, if there are any guarantees like it WILL do something, walk away, as research into CBD is ongoing and still very young there just aren’t any guarantees to be made yet, and finally, check for an expiration date or a batch number, and as obvious as that may sound, a clear stamp is a good indicator to whether or not the company follows good manufacturing practices.